 After a brief hiatus due to Covid, AOR is excited to announce the return of our annual awards!
-The "Recycler of the Year Awards" have been renamed to "Sustainable Oregon Awards" to recognize that sustainable materials management is more than just recycling, and our winners span the gamut of the entire waste hierarchy.
+The Recycler of the Year awards have been renamed to "Sustainable Oregon Awards" to recognize that sustainable materials management is more than just recycling, and our winners span the gamut of the entire waste hierarchy.
 We have also eliminated specific categories to increase accessibility and inclusion.
 There are many great achievements in our industry that didn't fit so neatly into one category, so each nomination will be evaluated on its own merit and judged based on the criteria outlined below.

 The Sustainable Oregon Awards recognize individuals and organizations who have made exceptional contributions in the field of materials management in Oregon.
+The 2022 Sustainable Oregon Awards will be presented at the conference on October 28th.
+To see past award recipients, view the awards page.